Cold Water Shock

-Cold water shock (CWS) is an involuntary response by the body being suddenly or unexpectedly immersed into water which has a temperature of less than 15 °C.
+Cold water shock (CWS) is an involuntary response to the body being suddenly or unexpectedly immersed into water which has a temperature of less than 15 °C.

-After falling into cold water blood vessels in your skin will close and the output from your heart will rise causing your blood pressure to increase; this will put your heart under strain and could cause a heart attack.
+As an automatic response to falling into cold water, blood vessels in your skin will close and the output from your heart will rise causing your blood pressure to increase; this will put your heart under strain and could cause a heart attack.

-The sudden cooling of the skin can also make you gasp involuntarily and increase your breathing rate which can cause you to inhale water panic and drown.
+The sudden cooling of the skin can also make you gasp involuntarily and increase your breathing rate which can cause you to panic, inhale water and potentially drown.

 What can you do?